-• The Home (for a single applicant equity up to \$955,000 is exempt (in 2023)).
+• The Home- if the applicant is married it is exempt no matter the value (for a single applicant equity up to \$1,071,000 is exempt (in 2024)).
 The home must be the principal place of residence.
 The nursing home resident may be required to show some "intent to return home" even if this never actually takes place.

 However, in some situations, a lien can be placed against the home.
 Also, the home is no longer exempt following the death of the nursing home resident and any spouse.

-- Personal Belongings and Household Goods up to \$2,000 (although in practice New Jersey has not strictly enforced this requirement). - One car is totally excluded if necessary for employment or as a means of transportation for medical treatment. - Medical devices, wheelchairs, prosthetic devices and similar equipment unless others in the household use them as well. - Burial spaces for applicant and his/her spouse or any other member of his/her immediate family and funds set aside for burial expenses of the applicant and his/her spouse not to exceed \$1,500. - Irrevocable prepaid funeral contract. - Cash value of life insurance if face value is \$1,500 or less.
+- Personal Belongings and Household Goods up to \$2,000 (although in practice New Jersey has not strictly enforced this requirement). - One car is totally excluded if necessary for employment or as a means of transportation for medical treatment. - Medical devices, wheelchairs, prosthetic devices and similar equipment unless others in the household use them as well. - O Burial spaces for applicant and his/her spouse or any other member of his/her immediate family and funds set aside for burial expenses of the applicant and his/her spouse not to exceed \$1,500. - Irrevocable prepaid funeral contract. - Cash value of life insurance if face value is \$1,500 or less.
 If insurance is term insurance then the entire amount is exempt regardless of the face value.